Curriculum

 Technical Skills

-- Programming: R (fluent), Python, Bash, Linux HPC environments, GitHub
+- Programming: R (fluent), Bash, Linux HPC environments, GitHub, Python

 - Earth Observation: Sentinel-1/2, MODIS, Landsat; time series analysis, change detection, land cover mapping

-- Big data & platforms: Google Earth Engine, Copernicus Data Space Ecosystem, openEO, FAO SEPAL, Destination Earth / DestinE
+- Big data & platforms: openEO, FAO SEPAL, Destination Earth (DestinE), Copernicus Data Space Ecosystem

 Selected Awards & Recognition